Microsoft Teams and Project Management

 After setting up your team and planning your project, this is where the actual action takes place and project execution begins.
 Aside from the completion of the planned project tasks and milestones, during this stage it is important to make sure that your team is meeting deadlines and to keep stakeholders in the loop and check in with them regularly throughout the lifecycle of the project.

 - Setting up channel meetings to quickly jump in and get the pulse on things

 - Checking in with your team through a specific channel.

-These tools can be used spontaneously or planned depending on the workflow of your organisation and more importantly they can be transcribed; effortlessly and instantly providing you with meeting notes you can store as a project file.
+These tools can be used spontaneously or planned depending on the workflow of your organization.
+More importantly, they can be transcribed effortlessly and instantly providing you with meeting notes you can store as a project file.

 Track your team with Apps for Teams that help you:

 - Set up feedback loops to make sure everything is on track and determine whether you need to step in and act on anything